brunenberg/brunenberg-portfolio-source/content/about.md

 ## Background 🔎

-I’m a software engineering student at Avans Hogeschool, diving into the world of software development.
+I’m a software engineering student at Avans University of Applied Sciences, diving into the world of software development.
 I’ve discovered a genuine interest in the logic and structure that comes with the realm of back-end work, especially.

 While I'm still relatively early in my programming journey, I feel confident that I've already gained a significant amount of knowledge.
 There's always more to learn, and I'm excited about the endless possibilities to expand my understanding.